Makar-Limanov's problem on values of polynomials on matrices: Proofs of the theorems

-Thus, to produce desired eigenvalues, we can discard all the monomials $h$ with $\phi(h)< \phi(f).$ In this case, we only get occurrences of $\nu_j$ for monomials $h$ of maximal degree.
-(For the other monomials we only get $\mu_{mj'}$ for $j'<j.)$ Thus, we get a triangular set of equations, with the same leading coefficients in the $\nu_j,$ so we have essentially reduced to \Tref{T3}(1).
+But the eigenvalues of an upper triangular matrix are precisely its diagonal elements.
+Thus, to produce a desired set of eigenvalues, we can discard all the monomials $h$ with $\phi(h)< \phi(f).$ In this case, we only get occurrences of $\nu_j$, the highest indexed $\mu$, in the sum for $x_m$, for monomials $h$ of maximal degree.
+(For the other monomials we only get occurrences $\mu_{j'}$ for $j'<j.)$ Thus, we get a triangular set of equations, with the same leading coefficients in the $\nu_j,$ so we have essentially reduced to Theorem~\ref{T3a}.